-First off, Fitbit calculates Active Zone Minutes differently from the Active Minutes.
+First off, Fitbit calculates Active Zone Minutes differently from Active Minutes.

-Fitbit awards active minutes for each minute of activity, regardless of how strenuous that activity was.
-Additionally, the active minutes feature does not take your heart rate into consideration.
+- Fitbit awards active minutes for each minute of activity, regardless of how strenuous that activity was.
+Additionally, the active minutes feature does not consider your heart rate.

 All activity is not equal!